SuitingGalaxy84/convolution-accelerator-FYP/README.md

 # A Convolution Accelerator for PyTorch Deep Learning Framework

+Attention: This Project is at a very preliminary stage.

 ## Introduction
 This project aims to design and implement a configurable convolutional accelerator on a Xilinx’s PYNQ Z1 FPGA, optimized for integration with the PyTorch deep learning framework.
 The goal is to leverage FPGA’s reconfigurable